GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_description.md

 Artificial Surfaces (AS) are areas of non-vegetated land cover created by human activities and are primarily represented by impervious surfaces (e.g. urban and industrial buildings, roads, and railways).
 These can be more readily identified when the area is larger than the spatial resolution (30 m) provided by the sensor.
 Open cut extraction sites are often included in AS.
 However, there is considerable misclassification of NS as AS in areas where vegetated cover is very low and very consistent through the year.

-**Natural Surfaces (NS)**
+**Natural Bare Surfaces (NS)**

-Natural Surfaces (NS) are comprised primarily of unconsolidated (often pervious, e.g. mudflats and saltpans) or consolidated (e.g. bare rock or bare soil) materials.
+Natural Bare Surfaces (NS) are comprised primarily of unconsolidated (often pervious, e.g. mudflats and saltpans) or consolidated (e.g. bare rock or bare soil) materials.
 In Australia, the proportional area of natural surfaces is relatively low and primarily confined to the deserts and semi-arid areas, river channels (e.g. dry riverbeds) and the coastline (e.g. mudflats and sand dunes).
 Much of the interior of Australia is sparsely vegetated and can be dominated by herbaceous (annual or perennial) or woody lifeforms.

 **Water**